ORIGEN

 Donors:

-• Global Environment Facility
+• Global Environment Facility (GEF)

-• Conservation International- agency GEF
+• Conservation International- GEF Agency

 Partners:

-• National Commission of Natural Protected Areas
+• National Commission of Natural Protected Areas (Conanp, acronym in Spanish)

-• Ministry of Agriculture and Rural Development
+• Ministry of Agriculture and Rural Development (Sader, acronym in Spanish)

 Environmental and Social Management System